DrHazemAli/Skytells-API-PHP-SDK/README.md

 - See ( Reference ) Down Below

 **How to get started?**
-1. Clone the SDK
+1.Clone the SDK

-2. Include the main class file on your script by calling :
+2.Include the main class file on your script by calling :

 ```php
 require("Library/Client.php");
 ```

-3. Start Making Api Calls
+3.Start Making Api Calls

 ### Reference
 Please refere to Skytells Developer Console to learn how to use Skytells API by visiting these links below.